viviennetian/Creative-Coding-2025/assignment6_Phase2_addDelete_steps/README.md

 For example:

-0:1:0 → measure 0, beat 1, subdivision index 0 (first sixteenth note)
+0:1:0 means measure 0, beat 1, subdivision 0 (the first sixteenth note).
-0:1:1 → second sixteenth note
-0:1:2 → third sixteenth note
-0:1:3 → fourth sixteenth note
+Then 0:1:1 is the second one, 0:1:2 is the third, and 0:1:3 is the fourth.

 In a 16-step sequencer, one step corresponds to one subdivision (usually a sixteenth note).
 So a 16-step loop equals one 4/4 measure.